-A wide choice of activities is on offer – including basketball, football, zumba, singing, gym, Economics and Philosophy clubs as well as a Debating Club and a full programme of Saturday excursions as well as special interest trips to the theatre, museums and art galleries, paintballing centre.
+A wide choice of co-curricular activities is on offer – as well as a full programme of Saturday excursions and special interest trips to the theatre, museums and art galleries and activity days such as Go Karting and Paintballing.

 |Weekly Activity Programme (please note that this programme is subject to change)|